 - Place the piping bag directly 90 degrees over the center of a circle template.
 Apply gentle pressure and carefully pipe while keeping the bag in that vertical position.
 I piped each macaron about 3.5”, because they spread out considerably after piping, and then they reached a 4.5” diameter after I banged the tray against the counter.

 - Once you’ve piped the circles, bang the tray against the counter a few times.
-This will release air bubbles that are in the batter and prevent your macaron shells from cracking.

 - Use a toothpick to pop any air bubbles in the surface of the shells.
 Let the trays sit for a while so the shells will dry out.
 I had to leave mine for almost 1 hour, time resting and drying will depend on how humid the day is, on the consistency of the batter, and other factors such as added food coloring, etc. You’ll know they’re ready when you gently touch the surface of a macaron and it seems dry.
 With the larger macarons it’s harder to tell, because they may form a thin dry surface but still not be dry enough to be baked.
 If your fingers are sinking in too much, or if the batter still feels quite wet and soft, even if it’s not sticking to your finger, let it rest a bit longer.